zino-hofmann/graphql-flutter/packages/graphql/README.md

 ### AST documents

-> We are deprecating `document` and recommend you update your application to use `documentNode` instead. `document` will be removed from the api in a future version.
+> We are deprecating `document` and recommend you update your application to use `document` instead. `document` will be removed from the api in a future version.

 For example: